 inflammation in the mouth.

 These usually appear about 3-7 days after the extraction.
-Dry socket signs are pretty obvious, so it’s rare that the issue is misdiagnosed.
+Dry socket signs are obvious, so it is rare for the issue to be misdiagnosed.

 How to treat dry socket?

-At first, you may want to start at home.
-Dry socket almost always heals on its own. t’s all about how willing you are to experience pain.
+At first, start at home.
+Dry socket almost always heals on its own—it is all about how willing you are to experience pain.

 Home remedies

-If you feel pain 2-3 days after an extraction, use a saltwater rinse to gently disinfect the area.
+If you feel pain 2-3 days after an extraction, gently rinse the area with saltwater to disinfect it.
 Make sure not to swish it around too vigorously, as this may worsen the problem.

 Bite gently on a gauze pad or a teabag to manage the bleeding.
 You can also take anti-inflammatory painkillers such as ibuprofen or aspirin.